Mull of Galloway Lighthouse

 Lighthouse Description and History

-(Text extracted from nomination form submitted by The Northern Lighthouse Board in 2020)
+(Text extracted from nomination form submitted by The Northern Lighthouse Board, updated 2025)

 The Lighthouse was automated in 1988 and is remotely monitored from the Northern Lighthouse Board’s headquarters at 84 George Street, Edinburgh.